Living In El Salvador: Pros And Cons You Need To Know

 These conditions include taking fiscal austerity measures and restructuring the economy.
 There’s considerable emphasis on opening Ecuador’s economy to greater Foreign Direct Investments and creating avenues for foreign investors to inject more capital into the economy.
 There’s also an export-oriented development plan requiring the government to reduce fiscal expenditures and improve supply-side efficiency.
 As the government cuts spending on wages and social security, the lower salaries might contribute to a price reduction that makes Ecuadorian exports less dear in the global economy.
 This is effectively a two-tiered approach that creates room for greater efficiency, reduces tax burdens on investors, and sets the path for the economic development of Ecuador.

 The detractors of this economic plan claim that there is absolutely no way that this plan might succeed since the dollar is pegged far too high.
 While it’s a hazard to make any economic policy that people will have something to say about, these people are one of those safe-playing proponents of unimaginative and destructive economic policies.
 These are the same people who tell you not to make risky investments like real estate or precious metals because “there’s no telling what will happen.”
-The problem with their economics and financial advice are that they’ve learned these “rules” of investing and never shift from them.
+The problem with their economics and financial advice is that they’ve learned these “rules” of investing and never shifted from them.
 They play around with people’s money to make massive commissions like lapdogs of an exploitative state system.
 With their thoughts and remarks, they convince people to steer clear of what they deem risky investments, creating investment bottlenecks that threaten economic stability and individual financial growth.
 These very same people have tried to convince the world not to shift its funds to Ecuador, even though the advantages are right there in the face.
-Contrarian investors, on the other hand, are more than willing to step in because they realize something that everyone else, in their zeal to play safe, are blind to see—Ecuador is the next emerging economy.
+Contrarian investors, on the other hand, are more than willing to step in because they realize something that everyone else, in their zeal to play safe, is blind to see—Ecuador is the next emerging economy.

 These conformist investors effectively convince people to stay out of markets like Ecuador.
 In the process, they keep lining their pockets with cash and not even keep the money but pay taxes and other financial penalties to the state system that’s brainwashed them.
 It’s idiotic, really—they take people’s money and not even for themselves.